gavinlyonsrepo/ST7789_TFT_RPI/README.md

 ### Raspberry Pi five

 Will not work on Raspberry 5 at present as the bcm2835 Library dependency is not updated to work yet on Rpi5.
+See "See Also" of this readme for alternate library.

 ### Display offsets